epasseto/First-Udacity-Datascience-Blog/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/)

-This page was based on Jekyll theme **Minimal** [here](https://github.com/epasseto/First-Udacity-Datascience-Blog/settings/pages).
-The name of the theme is saved in the Jekyll `_config.yml` configuration file

 GitHub support can be found [here](https://support.github.com/contact)

 GitHub documentation is [here](https://docs.github.com/categories/github-pages-basics/)

+This Webpage is based on Jekyll theme **Midnight**, that you can find [here](https://github.com/epasseto/First-Udacity-Datascience-Blog/settings/pages)